 If you’ve ever tried to synchronize your breath with your cat’s and gotten lightheaded in the attempt, you know that cats naturally breathe more rapidly than do humans.
-While an adult’s resting respiration rate ranges from 12-16 breaths per minute, a cat might take between 20 and 30 breaths every minute.
+While an adult human’s resting respiration rate ranges from 12-16 breaths per minute, a cat might take between 16-30 breaths every minute.

-To measure your cat’s resting respiration rate, count the number of breaths your cat takes while sleeping.
+To measure your cat’s resting respiration rate, count the number of breaths your cat takes while sleeping or calm and resting.
 Each breath is defined as one inhalation and one exhalation.
 Count the breaths for 30 seconds, then multiply by two to get the number of breaths your cat takes each minute.

 Some healthy cats take fewer than 20 breaths per minute while resting, but a number higher than 30 is reason for concern.

 Heavy breathing isn’t always rapid, however.
 Heavy breathing manifests in several forms.

 The Three Types of Heavy Breathing in Cats

 Your cat’s heavy breathing can be broken down into three classifications: dyspnea, tachypnea, and panting.
 Let’s learn more about each type of cat breathing heavy.